 Eyam near Bakewell, Peak District & Derbyshire Dales

-A lovely, 300-year old, Grade II listed cottage, situated just off the main square in the historic village of Eyam, 5 miles from Bakewell.
-Modernised to offer superb, well-equipped and comfortable accommodation, the property offers four bedrooms, one with en-suite facilities, a spacious sitting room with warming real fire and a patio garden with views over the village.
-A short walk from the village store and pub, the Miner's Arms, the property is also ideally based for touring the surrounding area.
-The picturesque market town of Bakewell is just 5 miles away, offering a good selection of shops, pubs and restaurants, while good walking is available in the Peak District National Park.
+This delightful, well-appointed cottage is set in the heart of the historic village of Eyam, within its own wonderfully quiet, secluded garden.
+A warm and welcoming, well-maintained Eyam cottage, this is perfect for families and couples to enjoy this wonderful part of the Peak District.
+This single-storey, Derbyshire cottage offers open plan living and a cosy woodburner to enjoy after a day spent exploring this historic area.
+Outside this Eyam cottage is a lovely gravelled patio and lawned area with furniture and views of the countryside beyond.
+A short stroll from this Peak District cottage is the village shop and pub, while the property is also ideally based for touring the surrounding area.
+The picturesque market town of Bakewell is just 5 miles away, offering a good selection of shops, pubs and restaurants, whilst good walking is available in the Peak District National Park.
 With Chatsworth House, Haddon Hall and Hardwick Hall also within easy reach, this is an ideal base for a relaxing break, at any time of year.

 At a glance